Skip to content

 <r is rotation angle of overlaid watermark

-If everything is done correctly, you will get the watermark on your images when loading them into the gallery.
+If everything is set correctly, watermarks will appear on images when uploaded to the gallery.

 Examples